lumargh/obsidian-date-list/README.md

 # Date List

-An Obsidian plugin that inserts a formatted list of dates at your cursor through a step-by-step wizard.
+An Obsidian plugin that inserts a formatted list of dates at your cursor through a step-by-step wizard with a live preview.

 ## Usage

-Run **Insert date list** from the command palette.
-The wizard walks you through five steps:
+Open the command palette and run **Date List: Insert**.
+The wizard walks you through each step, with a live preview panel on the right side of every screen updating as you make choices.

 | Step | What you choose |
 |------|----------------|